Move Types into Matching Files

 All required imports are added in new files; all imports that are no longer necessary are removed from the original files.

-To move types into matching files
+Move types into matching files

 In the Solution Explorer, select a node where you want to organize types into matching files.